-Matcha green tea contains 137 times more antioxidants than regular green tea!
+Matcha green tea contains 137 times more antioxidants than regular green tea and is a great smoothie boost!
 Unlike coffee, energizing matcha tea is a natural caffeine source that is highly alkalizing.
 Alkaline-forming foods/beverages help to balance the body’s pH level.
 The better your pH (you want to be neutral to slightly alkaline), the less inflammation is able to thrive in your body.
 Alkaline pH = clearer skin, more energy, and faster weight loss!

 This ancient Eastern ceremonial tea doses you with catechin polyphenols like metabolism-boosting, cell-repairing EGCG.
 Catechin polyphenols are powerful antioxidant compounds that protect the body's tissues from oxidative stress and inflammation, offering an awesome defense against disease and signs of aging.
 You’ll get a rich dose of skin-beautifying, anti-aging antioxidants that will help fight acne, reverse sun damage, and reduce scarring/skin redness.

 - 1 bottle Energy & Endurance or Refresh & Revitalize juice